 The Emergence of Her Praises

 There are different accounts regarding the date and circumstances of her first praises, likely reflecting people’s differing memories about this period.
 Her grandsons Tetteh and Ofori estimated her first public praises as being between 1969 and 1979.
-However, Fr.
-Kofi Ron Lange first tape-recorded her praises in 1976, which means that she must have begun towards the earlier part of this date-range, since her gift was widely enough known by 1976 for someone to have drawn this to Fr.
-Kofi’s attention.
+However, her praises were first tape-recorded in 1976, which means that she must have begun towards the earlier part of this date-range, since her gift was widely enough known by 1976.
 One familiar account of how she began giving her praises is that she heard a sermon about “giving thanks in all circumstances” and responded in praise:

-In both Fr.
-Kofi Lange’s and Akosua Anyidoho’s research, this event was tied to an account of two of her sons going through a very recalcitrant period and experiencing important life changes related to joining the Church of Pentecost.
+In Akosua Anyidoho’s research, this event was tied to an account of two of her sons going through a very recalcitrant period and experiencing important life changes related to joining the Church of Pentecost.